 P&L Calculation – What Is It?

 Example: You hold 100 shares of Apple.
-At the end of the day yesterday, Apple’s closing price is $150.
-Apple closes today at $151.
-What is your P&L for the day today?
+Yesterday, Apple’s closing price was $150 and today Apple closes at $151.
+What is your P&L for the day?

 If you had multiple holdings, you would do this for each security in the portfolio that was held over the entire time period, and sum the results.